FDA Grants Full Approval to Engineered Cell Therapy for Treating Rare Sarcoma

 “Sarcoma in general, and synovial sarcoma in particular, is a type of cancer where more treatments are desperately needed,” Dr. D’Angelo explains.
 “Once the disease spreads to other parts of the body, it is very difficult to control with the therapies we have now.”

-Afami-cel is an engineered cell therapy, similar to the CAR T treatments that have been approved for treating certain blood cancers since 2017.
+Afami-cel is an engineered cell therapy, similar to the chimeric antigen receptor (CAR) T cell treatments that have been approved for treating certain blood cancers since 2017.
 With cell therapies, a patient’s own T cells are collected from the blood and engineered in a lab to recognize cancer cells.
 They are then infused back into the bloodstream, allowing them to travel throughout the body to detect and destroy tumor cells.

 Engineered cell therapies are often called “living drugs,” and for many people with blood cancer, they have offered the hope of a cure.

 Afami-cel is not a CAR T therapy but is in a related category called T cell receptor (TCR) therapy.
-The T cells are engineered to carry an extra tool that allows them to recognize proteins, or markers, that are hiding inside cancer cells.
-By contrast, CAR T therapies can only see these cancer markers when they are on the outside of tumor cells.
+With TCR therapy, the T cells are engineered to carry an extra tool that allows them to recognize proteins, or markers, hiding inside cancer cells.
+By contrast, CAR T therapies can only see cancer markers when they are on the outside of tumor cells.

 “With both CAR T and TCR therapies, you are giving the immune cells the ability to fight the cancer,” Dr. D’Angelo explains.
 The cancer-causing protein that afami-cel targets is called MAGE-A4.

-Another therapy that uses patients’ own immune cells, known as TIL therapy, also recently received FDA approval for treating the solid tumor melanoma.
-TIL therapy requires that immune cells be extracted from tumors that are surgically removed and then expanded in the lab before being infused back into the patient.
+Another therapy that uses patients’ own immune cells, known as TIL therapy, also received FDA approval in 2024 for treating the solid tumor melanoma.
+TIL therapy requires that immune cells be extracted from tumors that are surgically removed.
+The cells are then expanded in the lab before being infused back into the patient.

 “Some patients in the trial had their tumors completely disappear and have not had the cancer come back for several years,” Dr. D’Angelo says.

-The clinical trial was an international study that treated a total of 52 people who had been diagnosed with synovial sarcoma and myxoid/round cell liposarcoma (MRCLS), another type of soft tissue sarcoma.
+Dr. D’Angelo reported outcomes for 153 patients treated with afami-cel through May 2025.
+Patients included in the study had been diagnosed with synovial sarcoma and myxoid/round cell liposarcoma, another type of soft tissue sarcoma.
 These patients had not responded to other therapies.

-• Overall, almost 37% of patients saw their tumors shrink after receiving a single dose.
+• Overall, 44% of patients saw their tumors shrink after receiving a single dose.

-“These findings are significant for a group of patients who have largely exhausted other treatment options,” Dr. D’Angelo says.
+“These findings are significant for a group of patients who have largely exhausted other treatment options,” says Dr. D’Angelo, who reported the trial’s preliminary results in The Lancet in April 2024.

 Before receiving the cell therapy afami-cel, patients were first treated with chemotherapy.
 The most frequent side effect of that treatment was low blood counts.

-About 71% of patients in the trial also experienced cytokine release syndrome (CRS), a common reaction after cell therapies.
+More than 73% of patients in the trial experienced cytokine release syndrome (CRS), a common reaction after cell therapies.
 This occurs when the immune system temporarily goes into overdrive to fight the cancer.
 For most patients in the afami-cel trial, this syndrome was not severe.

 Dr. D’Angelo hopes that eventually afami-cel may work against any type of solid tumor that carries the mutated MAGE-A4 protein.